-- 27. Consultation is regularly undertaken with a number of financial institutions and investment advisers to consider options and ensure the City continues to maximise its investment return within appropriate risk parameters. - 28.
+- 28. Consultation is regularly undertaken with a number of financial institutions and investment advisers to consider options and ensure the City continues to maximise its investment return within appropriate risk parameters. - 29.
 City staff meet regularly with representatives of each of the 'Big 4' banks and NSW TCorp.
-At these meetings City staff actively advocate for Socially Responsible Investment (SRI) opportunities. - 29.
-The banks acknowledge the appetite in the market for these products and they continue to investigate the development of suitable products, however it has been challenging to match the level of funds to available Socially Responsible Investment opportunities that meet the credit risk and maturity profile requirements of the City. - 30.
+At these meetings City staff actively advocate for Socially Responsible Investment (SRI) opportunities. - 30.
+The banks acknowledge the appetite in the market for these products and they continue to investigate the development of suitable products, however it has been challenging to match the level of funds to available Socially Responsible Investment opportunities that meet the credit risk and maturity profile requirements of the City. - 31.
 As noted in previous Investment Reports, Westpac were able to bring a Green Tailored Deposit product to market, which delivers a comparable return while achieving the City's preferred outcomes.
-The City currently holds \$90M in fourteen tranches with this Green Tailored deposit. - 31.
-The City currently holds, in two tranches, investments totalling \$15M in Climate Bond-certified Green Term Deposits with the Commonwealth Bank of Australia (CBA) that also meeting the City's risk / return profile. - 32.
-The City has also invested \$5M in a Floating Rate Note (FRN) / Sustainability Bond issued by Bank Australia, based on an investment framework that meets the main guidelines for issuance of Green, Social and Sustainability Bonds in the global capital markets.
-This Socially Responsible investment opportunity met both the credit risk and maturity profile requirement of the City.
+The City currently holds \$105M in seventeen tranches with this Green Tailored deposit. - 32.
+The City has also invested a \$10M parcel with the Commonwealth Bank of Australia (CBA) in Environmental Social and Governance Term Deposit (ESGTDs) certified by Responsible Investment Association Australasia (RIAA), whilst also meeting the City's risk / return aims.
+RIAA is an active network of members engaged in responsible, ethical and impact investing across Australia and New Zealand.
+Their mission is to 'promote, advocate for and support approaches to responsible investment that align capital with achieving a healthy and sustainable society, environment and economy'.
+This includes investing in products that seek to mitigate environmental and social risks.
+ESGTDs provide the opportunity to allocate capital towards financing Sustainability-Linked Loans - 33.
+In December 2019, the City invested \$5M in a Floating Rate Note (FRN) / Sustainability Bond issued by Bank Australia, based on an investment framework that meets the main guidelines for issuance of Green, Social and Sustainability Bonds in the global capital markets.
+This Socially Responsible investment opportunity met both the credit risk and maturity profile requirement of the City